 Analytical contributions to EPGDR products, including the Global Economic Prospects report, one of the World Bank Group flagship reports;

-The preparation of economic briefs for senior management on issues that affect the operations of the Bank and its clients;
+The preparation of economic briefs for senior management on issues related to the aforementioned fields that affect the operations of the Bank and its clients;

 Master’s degree required; Ph.D. in economics strongly preferred.

 Demonstrated strong analytical skills in one or more of the following fields: macroeconomics, finance, commodity markets, applied microeconomics, development economics, or econometrics.